 Several factors impact development and implementation of a comprehensive crisis care continuum, including equity, funding and sustainability, data and metrics, and peer support.
-The below recommendations and related implementation activities are critical to the overarching aims of the Miles Hall Lifeline and Suicide Prevention Act (AB 988).
-They also seek to build on some of the state's broader efforts that are focused on equity, behavioral health transformation, measurement, and accountability.
+The below recommendations identified by the PAG as well as related implementation activities are relevant to the aims of AB 988.
+They also seek to build on some of the state's broader efforts that are focused on behavioral health transformation.
 Where applicable, the related required AB 988 areas are included in the description.

-E.1.
+El.
 Equity

-Prioritize inclusion and equity in crisis care service delivery for populations that may be at elevated risk for behavioral health crisis, experience discrimination and prejudice, and/or need adaptive/tailored services for equitable access due to physical, intellectual/developmental disability, or unique cultural and/or linguistic needs.
+The state should prioritize inclusion and equity in crisis care service delivery for populations that may be at elevated risk for behavioral health crisis, experience discrimination and prejudice, and need adaptive/tailored services for equitable access due to physical, intellectual/developmental disability, or unique cultural and/or linguistic needs.

 California envisions an equitable behavioral health crisis system that can serve anyone, anywhere, anytime.
 Achieving equity in the system requires addressing complex issues that disproportionately affect populations that may be, per the CCC-P, "at elevated risk for behavioral health crisis, experience discrimination and prejudice, and have unique cultural and/or linguistic needs."
-Equity in the context of the Plan is built on the foundational principle that "all Californians, regardless of insurance coverage, location, or other factors (including but not limited to age, race, ethnicity, gender, gender identity, disability status, sexual orientation) should have timely access to quality crisis care."
+Equity in the context of the Plan is built on the foundational principle that "all Californians, regardless of insurance coverage, location, or other factors (including but not limited to age, race, ethnicity, gender identity, sexual orientation) should have timely access to quality crisis care."

-"We need an education campaign launch focused on the spirit of love and deserving of care, like the COVID period of masking campaigns like, 'Wear your mask to protect your grandma.'" - Focus Group Participant periods.
-Population-level disparities among some groups and communities were further highlighted in the Comprehensive Assessment as a critical gap in the crisis system.
-The following categories of populations - which are not mutually exclusive - need particular focus in order to improve equitable access in the comprehensive 988-crisis system: (1) populations not reached through national campaigns and/or that are distrustful of 988 or other emergency or crisis lines; (2) populations at greatest risk of suicide or other behavioral health crisis; (3) populations that may need or benefit from accommodations.
+"We need an education campaign launch focused on the spirit of love and deserving of care, like the COVID period of masking campaigns like, 'Wear your mask to protect your grandma.'" - Focus Group Participant among some groups and communities were further highlighted in the Comprehensive Assessment as a critical gap in the crisis system.
+The following categories of populations - which are not mutually exclusive -need particular focus in order to improve equitable access in the comprehensive 988-crisis system: (1) populations not reached through national campaigns and/or that are distrustful of 988 or other emergency or crisis lines; (2) populations at greatest risk of suicide or other behavioral health crisis; (3) populations that may benefit or need particular accommodations.

-Ensuring equitable access and reducing disparities was raised repeatedly across the planning process: in focus groups and interviews conducted as part of the Community Engagement Report, in Workgroup and PAG discussions, and during the public comment
+Ensuring equitable access and reducing disparities was raised repeatedly across the planning process: in focus groups and interviews conducted as part of the Community Engagement Report and in Workgroup and PAG discussions.
+Population-level disparities

 Discussions in the PAG and Workgroups highlighted many of the challenges to and opportunities for enhancing equity within the crisis care continuum.
-Consistent with community input, the state will be guided by the principles of targeted universalism, which recognizes that universal goals established for all groups are pursued through targeted processes and approaches.120
+The state plans to embrace principles of targeted universalism in its approach to equity, recognizing that universal goals established for all groups are pursued through targeted processes and approaches.
+Notably, feedback shared in the Policy Advisory Group, Workgroups, focus groups and by the community on the need to address equity and access through targeted approaches was consistent across populations and communities.